 The pack includes lesson plans, powerpoint presentations and proposals for activities.
 It enables Primary School Staff to deliver to their own students, what had previously been a Thomas Fowell Buxton Society presentation by oneof the Society's educational team.

-The pack comprises a series of 4 lessons suited to years 5 and 6 entitled "Fairtrade Fortnight", "Sugar Cane", "Sugar and Slavery", "Thomas Fowell Buxton and Slavery".
+The pack comprises a series of 4 lessons suited to years 5 and 6 entitle"Fairtrade Fortnight", "Sugar Cane", "Sugar and Slavery", "Thomas Fowell Buxton and Slavery".

 The pack includes lesson plans, power point presentations and proposals for activities.
 It enables Primary School Staff to deliver to their own students what had previously been a Society presentation given by one of the educational team.